sokolov-group/prism/README.md

  - ```s_thresh_singles``` (float): Parameter for removing linearly dependent single excitations.
 For experts only.
  - ```s_thresh_doubles``` (float): Parameter for removing linearly dependent double excitations.
 For experts only.

-Additionally, the memory and disk usage can be greatly reduced by approximating the two-electron integrals with density fitting (DF).
-An example of MR-ADC calculation with density fitting can be found [here](https://github.com/sokolov-group/prism/blob/main/examples/cvs_ip_mr_adc/05-density_fitting.py).
-DF is not used by default but can be invoked using the ```density_fit()``` function call.
-One can overwrite the default auxiliary basis with a specified one (for example, ```density_fit('cc-pvdz-ri')```.
-More details about setting up calculations with density fitting can be found on the [Pyscf website](https://pyscf.org/user/df.html).
-Please note that DF is an approximation, which accuracy depends on the quality of the auxiliary basis set.
-Provided that a good auxiliary basis set is used, the DF errors are usually less than 0.01 eV in excitation energy.
-We recommend to use the RI- (or RIFIT-) auxiliary basis sets to approximate the integrals in the MR-ADC calculations.
-The reference CASSCF calculations can be run either using the exact or density-fitted two-electron integrals approximated using the JKFIT-type auxiliary basis sets.

 The excited states with large spectroscopic factors can be visualized by generating the Dyson molecular orbitals:

 ```python